 Dennis Naeger has over 30 years' experience in business development, sales management and marketing in the process and water chemical treatment industry.
 He has worked for Betz Process Chemicals, BetzDearborn, GE Water & Process Technologies, Champion Technologies and most recently TETRA Technologies.
 His experience is across multiple oil and gas industries including refining, petrochemical, midstream and oil and gas production.
 Most recently, he has led several projects and strategic initiatives to develop and commercialize new growth opportunities in enhanced oil recovery, unconventional oil and gas production and water management.
 He is a 1979 graduate from the University of Missouri-Rolla with a B.S. degree in chemical engineering.

 Robert J. O'Neill

-Team Leader, Naval Special Warfare Development Group and Member, elite SEAL Team 6
+Team Leader, Naval Special Warfare Development Group and Member, SEAL Team Six

 Rob O'Neill is one of the most decorated combat veterans of our time.
 His decorations include two Silver Stars, four Bronze Stars with Valor, a Joint Service Commendation Medal with Valor, three Presidential Unit citations and a Navy Commendation Medal with Valor.
 O'Neill was a team leader with the Naval special warfare development group, has 12-plus times deployments, and has held combat leadership roles in more than 400 missions in four different theaters of war.
 A Navy SEAL, he led the military's elite and was involved in our nation's most important campaigns.
 He achieved the rank of senior chief petty officer in the U.S. Navy and served as a team leader at DEVGRU.
 O'Neill's certifications include instructor, physical trainer, master training specialist, special warfare sniper and breacher, and survival expert.